 Kids + Adults Jackets, Gloves, Goggles, Gear In Niseko:

-In addition to skis, Rhythm also has an excellent selection of ski shopping extras for kids.
+In addition to skis, Rhythm also has an excellent selection of ski-shopping extras for kids.
 Other options include:

 If you're seeking convenience, book the whole family in for lessons at Niseko Base Snowsports with classes for kids 3 and up.
-Another option is NISS which is a purpose-built set up in Hanazono and fab for getting the kids to a 'quieter' part of the mountain away from the masses in Hirafu.
+Another option is NISS which is a purpose-built setup in Hanazono and is fab for getting the kids to a 'quieter' part of the mountain away from the masses in Hirafu.
 This option is ideal for little ones and beginners as well.
 GoSnow is an international ski school in Hirafu offering magic carpets for early learners, priority lift lines at Grand Hirafu, and lessons for kids, teens, and privates too.

 Hirafu Apres Ski Favorites:

 There are loads of things to do in Niseko other than skiing.
-New for 2019/2020, kids are pumped about the opening of Galaxy Of Kids in Hanazono which is a huge new indoor play space including 10 climbing walls, a floating adventure trail, and more.
+Kids will be happy to know that there is a huge indoor play space, Galaxy Of Kids in Hanazono, with 10 climbing walls, a floating adventure trail, and so much more!
 For amazing winter kids camps, Edventure is super popular with families.
-For kids, Niseko offers unique classes including glass bead making workshops at Milk Kobo (Takahashi Farm) and other cultural experiences around town such as Taiko drumming lessons, tea ceremony demonstrations, sushi making lessons, which are usually advertised closer to the date.
-Ugasoba offers soba noodle making class (reserve 2-days in advance).
-Hanazano Park offers tons of fun, such as sledding, snow tubing, zip-lining, and winter rafting.
-For dog sledding, horseback riding, snow rafting (get pulled behind a snowmobile) and snowshoe adventures, you can try Rusutsu and Niseko Village!
-There are plenty of places to arrange snowmobile tours including through Explore Niseko and Hanazono.
+They also offer movie nights and Igloo making classes for kids.
+Niseko offers even more unique classes including ice cream-making workshops at Milk Kobo (Takahashi Farm) and other cultural experiences around town such as Taiko drumming lessons, tea ceremony demonstrations, and sushi-making lessons, which are usually advertised closer to the date.
+For a fun soba noodle-making class - book it up here.
+Hanazono Park offers tons of fun, such as sledding, snow tubing, zip-lining, and winter rafting.
+For dog sledding, horseback riding, snow rafting (get pulled behind a snowmobile), and snowshoe adventures, you can try Rusutsu and Niseko Village!
+There are plenty of places to arrange snowmobile tours including Explore Niseko and Hanazono.